-In terms of offering vacation vs. sick time, the difference is pretty easy to understand.
-Sick leave are personal days the employees can use to either care for their own health or in some cases to care for a family member who is sick.
+In terms of offering vacation vs. sick time, the difference between these two types of leave policies is pretty easy to understand.
+Sick leave refers to personal days the employees can use to either care for their own health or, in some cases, to care for a family member who is sick.

 Employees use Vacation PTO days for—you guessed it—vacations, whether it’s a family trip or just a day the employee wants to enjoy a little “me” time by relaxing or having some fun.